-Developing Future Leaders in the Field of Interventional/Invasive Cardiology
+Developing Future Leaders in the Field of Interventional / Invasive Cardiology

-ELM Fellows participate in six training sessions over a two year period, timed with the SCAI, TCT and ACC annual conferences, and will be assigned a Mentor specifically chosen to match their interests and aspirations.
+ELM Fellows participate in six training sessions over a two year period, timed with the SCAI, TCT and ACC annual conferences, and will be assigned a panel of mentors specifically chosen to match their interests and aspirations.
 Satellite sessions will explore other topics, such as dedicated leadership skill training and the role of industry.
 They will also be encouraged to, and assisted in, identifying opportunities for committee service and faculty assignment with committee/program chairs at SCAI and partnering organizations.
 Identifying those opportunities congruent with their interests and developing niches, as well as opportunities to develop their own ideas and projects, will be a core goal of the ELM Program.
 Their progress over the two-year period will be tracked actively by the Program Committee to assure autonomous future success.

 » View the Interventional Career Development: Emerging Leader Mentorship Subcommittee